-Human Centered Design & Engineering (HCDE) faculty and students are advancing design knowledge by using innovative techniques to study human activity and then translating that knowledge into meaningful information and system designs.
+Human Centered Design & Engineering (HCDE) faculty and students are advancing the research and design of technologies by using innovative techniques to study human activity and develop meaningful information and sociotechnical systems.
 HCDE is designing the future by:

-- Considering the role of communication and technology in human activity.
+- Considering the role of technology in human activity.

-- Prioritizing the needs, desires, and behaviors of people and communities who interact with technical systems.
+- Prioritizing the needs, desires, and behaviors of people and communities who interact through sociotechnical systems.

-- Addressing the specifics of design by working with interdisciplinary communities of researchers to build innovative technological solutions.
+- Addressing the specifics of design by working with interdisciplinary communities of researchers to build the technologies of tomorrow.

-The Bachelor of Science (BS) provides students with strong communication and design skills, coupled with a solid foundation in math and science.
-Students choose one of two paths of study: Human-Computer Interaction or Individualized Course of Study.
+The Bachelor of Science (BS) provides students with user research and design skills, coupled with a solid foundation in math and science.

 The Master of Science (MS) fosters and advances students' knowledge and skills in the design and evaluation of information products, technologies, and user interfaces.